joclement/simple-IDS-analysis/README.md

   * LinearNearestNeighbourClassifier: _lnns_ (Default)
   * BallTreeNearestNeighbourClassifier: ballTreeNN
 * `-p|--parameters`: Describes the parameters the classifier requires.
-  * paremeters for lnns
+  * paremeters for lnns and balltree, check weka for reference
-    * k, k describes the amount of the nearest neighbours. k must be positive.
+    * -k, k describes the amount of the nearest neighbours. k must be positive.
-    * distweight, distweight describes how the distance between the neighbours is weighed.
+    * -I, to set inverse distweight
-      The options for distweight are _none_, _inverse_ and _similarity_.
+    * ..., for more options check weka
 * `-o|--only`: can be used to specify the usage of the IDS.
 The options of usage are train and test.